 bins and no unwanted smells.
 Our containers neatly store in your domestic

 fridge or freezer.

 All fresh food is "alive" containing enzymes, vitamins and bacteria, both good and bad.
 The Animal and Plant Health Agency tests all pet food manufacturers (raw, wet and dry) for bacterial contamination.
 Nevertheless ALL raw meat has the potential to contain traces of bacteria.
-These bacteria are not harmful to your dog but they can be to humans – which is why we are always so careful in handling raw meat for our own consumption.
+These bacteria are not usually harmful to your dog but they can be to humans – which is why we are always so careful in handling raw meat for our own consumption.

 The same rules apply when handling raw food for your dog.
 Keep the product in a sealed freezer bag (as supplied by Cotswold RAW), once defrosted use separate utensils for serving raw meat and wash them, surfaces and your hands thoroughly.

 Find out more about the benefits raw dog food can have for your dog on our .